§ Verifiable Public Registry v2 Specification

 Else update:

-:::warn session.authz[] can contain null issuer_perm_id OR verifier_perm_id :::
+session.authz[] can contain null issuer_perm_id OR verifier_perm_id

 § [MOD-PERM-MSG-11] Update Permission Module Parameters